 Based on how you set up the trust, you or your stated beneficiaries can receive income annually, semi-annually, quarterly or monthly.
 Per the IRS, the annual annuity must be at least 5% but no more than 50% of the trust’s assets.

 - 3. After the specified timespan or the death of the last income beneficiary, the remaining CRT assets are distributed to the designated charitable beneficiaries.

 When the CRT terminates, the remaining CRT assets are distributed to the charitable beneficiary, which can be public charities or private foundations.
 Depending on how the CRT is established, the trustee may have the power to change the CRT’s charitable beneficiary during the lifetime of the trust.

 Is a charitable remainder trust right for me?

 The CRT is a good option if you want an immediate charitable deduction, but also have a need for an income stream to yourself or another person.
 It is also a good option if you want to establish one by will to provide for heirs, with the remainder going to a charity like THF.

 Note – None of this information should be construed as legal or tax advice.
-In making a charitable gift, it is always important to seek the advice of your attorney, tax advisor, and professional financial advisors.
+In making a charitable gift, it is always important to seek the advice of your attorney or tax advisor.